A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 Computation of the indicator matrix $M_{k}$ changes for minor and major updates during the delay period, as described separately in the following.
 The same holds for the output linearization $H_{k}^\mathrm{a}$, which is generally computed as

 \paragraph{Minor instance} During the delay period $k<r$ with $r=s+N_\mathrm{d}$, only online measurements are available, so only minor instances occur.
-Therefore, the model output as well as the measurement covariance matrix are reduced accordingly.
+Therefore, the model output as well as the measurement covariance matrix are reduced according to Eqs.~\eqref{eq:system_model_output} and \eqref{eq:meth:partitioning_noise_and_R}.
 The indicator matrix $M_k$ enforces that the sample-state entries remain unchanged despite the generally nonzero Kalman gains \cite{vanderMerwe.2004,Zhao.2015}

-Only the online entries of the prior $\hat x_k^{\mathrm{a} -}$ are used in \eqref{eq:model_output_aug_minor} and \eqref{eq:H_mat_aug_minor}.
-After the measurement update at a minor instance, the augmented state and the P-matrix result as
+Only the online entries of the prior $\hat x_k^{\mathrm{a} -}$ are used in Eqs.~\eqref{eq:model_output_aug_minor} and \eqref{eq:H_mat_aug_minor}.
+After the measurement update at a minor instance, the augmented state and the $P$-matrix result as

-\paragraph{Major Instance} At the major instance $k=r=s+N_\mathrm{d}$, the offline sample has returned, so both online and offline measurements are available.\footnote{For didactic reasons, the equations are shown for the full major instance only, i.e., all online and offline measurements are available, $q_\mathrm{av} = q_\mathrm{on} + q_\mathrm{off}$.
-If this is violated, rows and columns corresponding to missing measurements must be deleted, cf. Sec.~\ref{sec:EKF_singlerate}.} The full measurement vector, model output and measurement covariance matrix must be used for the measurement update \cite{Zhao.2015}
+\paragraph{Major Instance} At the major instance $k=r=s+N_\mathrm{d}$, the offline sample has returned, so both online and \mbox{offline} measurements are available.\footnote{For didactic reasons, the equations are shown for the full major instance only, i.e., all online and offline measurements are available, $q_\mathrm{av} = q_\mathrm{on} + q_\mathrm{off}$.
+If this is violated, rows and columns corresponding to the missing measurements must be deleted.
+The procedure is directly in line with the singlerate EKF, cf. Sec.~\ref{sec:EKF_singlerate}.} The full measurement vector, model output, and measurement covariance matrix must be used for the measurement update \cite{Zhao.2015}, that is,

-The predicted model output \eqref{eq:model_output_aug_major} and the output linearization \eqref{eq:H_mat_aug_major} are now based both on the online state and the sample-state.
+The predicted model output \eqref{eq:model_output_aug_major} and the output linearization \eqref{eq:H_mat_aug_major} are now based both on the online state and the sample state.
 Further, the indicator matrix $M_k$ in \eqref{eq:M_matrix_single_major} enforces the sample-state entries to be updated \cite{Zhao.2015}, which is denoted with the superscript index $+$

 The updated augmented entries are no longer used after the major update, and are thus deleted (de-augmentation).